Technobezz is supported by its audience. We may get a commission from retail offers.

 Finding a good smartwatch doesn't have to mean spending hundreds.
 The Amazfit Active 2 takes our top spot because it delivers premium features at a sub-$100 price.
 This list is for anyone who wants solid fitness tracking, decent battery life, and basic smart features without the premium price tag.

 We evaluated watches based on real-world performance, not just specs.
-Each device was tested for fitness tracking accuracy, battery life in daily use, and how well it handles notifications.
+Each device was assessed for fitness tracking accuracy, battery life in daily use, and notification handling.
 We prioritized watches that deliver reliable basics over those with flashy but unreliable features.
 Price-to-performance ratio was our main consideration.

 This watch makes you forget its sub-$100 price tag, delivering features you'd normally find on models costing twice as much.
 It's the rare budget smartwatch that actually feels premium.